Kapranov/AAT-Workshop-2016/README.md

 * Search "Green 2014"

 Catalog appears (name is J/MNRAS/437/1070) in [search results][2].

 Looking at the catalogs available, it looks like we want the "sample" catalog.

 We could download this file in some format, and then parse it into python...or we could just see if python can get the data directly.

+## Connecting to Vizier using a ``script/program``

+Search "Vizier API" on Google.
+Looks like there is a python [package called "Astroquery"][4] that can directly query Vizier.

 [1]: https://archive.gemini.edu
 [2]: